M

 This is what works for me and my lifestyle.

 MS is tough to deal with and feeling better can be elusive for many people.
-It’s a tough diagnosis but I have been able to live well with it – I used to not be able to walk.
+It’s a tough diagnosis, but I have been able to live well with it – I used to not be able to walk.
 I hope that sharing my personal Multiple Sclerosis management protocol is helpful for you.

 How I Manage Multiple Sclerosis

-There are natural remedies for autoimmune diseases that help balance an overstimulated immune system.
-Chronic inflammation is correlated with the onset of many autoimmune disorders.
-Adaptogenic, anti-inflammatory, and immunomodulatory herbs are thus especially good for autoimmune issues.
 Many medicinal mushrooms have immunomodulatory and anti-inflammatory properties.
 I take dual-extracted Lion’s Mane, Reishi, Turkey Tail, and Cordyceps Mushroom tinctures daily.
 These mushrooms have the added benefit of being antiviral, protecting you from illness.
+Each is found in my Mushroom FOURtess.

 Nicole Apelian taking tincture to manage multiple sclerosis